3 Unforgettable New Orleans Plantations to Visit Along the Great River Road

-No visit to New Orleans, Baton Rouge, or Lafayette in south Louisiana would be complete without exploring the New Orleans plantations, some of America's most interesting, and tragic, history.
+No visit to New Orleans, Baton Rouge, or Lafayette in south Louisiana would be complete without exploring the New Orleans plantations, some of America's most interesting, yet tragic, history.
 Mixed in with present day farms and scattered houses are the restored Antebellum-era "big house" plantations, some with refurbished outbuildings and slave cabins.
 To visit here is to venture into the opulence, wealth, and power of the plantation owners.
 It's also a glimpse into the exploitation, dehumanization, and horrific brutality that was American slavery.
-To see one without the other is impossible, or should be.
-And the contrast between the two groups is stark, poignant and heartbreaking.
+It’s impossible to see one without the other - or should be - and the contrast between the two is stark, poignant and heartbreaking.
 It's America's history - a difficult story to tell, and hear, but nonetheless an experience that shouldn't be missed.

 New Orleans Plantations

 Of the dozen or so sites you can visit in New Orleans plantation country, seeing 2-3 in one day is ideal depending on how long you like to linger.
 But keep these things in mind when planning your day: